vivek369-ui/Selenium/README.md

 	2 isEnabled()--->
-	           we can check  enable /disable status of the element /oprational element is primaryly used with button.
+	           we can check  enable /disable status of the element /oprational element is primarly used with button.
 	          its mostly user for input boxes,dropdown ,radio button and check boxes Boolean en = driver.findElement(By.className("brandhub-relaunch-button brandhub-relaunch-button--white brandhub-relaunch-button--size-m brandhub-search__button-right")).isEnabled();
 	           System.out.println(en);

 	3 isSelected() ----->
-	         we can use to check the element is selected or not apply for drop down ,radio button
+	         we can use to check the element is selected or not apply for radio button ,checkbox
 		 Boolean e1 = driver.findElement(By.className("brandhub-relaunch-button brandhub-relaunch-button--white brandhub-relaunch-button--size-m brandhub-search__button-right")).isSelected();
 		System.out.println(e1);

         4 findelement()---->
                     WebElement Return type
                   - it gives you a reference to that element on the web page, allowing you to interact with
 		  - it using various methods provided by the WebElement interface.